 You can decrease side effects by being careful what you eat and drink.
 Your doctor can tell you how much fluids, protein, and salt to have.
-Try to stay away from things that can harm your kidneys, such as alcohol, tobacco, or illegal drugs.
+Try to avoid things that can harm your kidneys, such as alcohol, tobacco, or illegal drugs.

 Hemodialysis patients are also at increased risk for infections.